-Realistically, whole-body donation not only provides the individual and/or the family the opportunity to do something wonderful, it also covers all the death care expenses.
-These days a funeral can cost of many thousands of dollars.
-In fact, the average funeral today costs $7,848 (National Association of Funeral Directors survey 2021), even a simple cremation organized by a funeral home can cost around $1,000.
+Realistically, whole-body donation not only provides the individual and/or the family the opportunity to do something wonderful but also covers all the death care expenses.
+These days a funeral can cost many thousands of dollars.

 It can also not be ignored that the current global economic recession has dramatically affected just what ordinary American families can afford when it comes to a funeral.
 When donating your body to science can mean no funeral expenses for your family, it is quite understandable why more and more Americans are choosing this option.

 So if you feel you would like to do something to help the continuance of medical training in the US, if you want a funeral alternative that means something different, or if you are looking for a free or no-cost cremation for your family – then sign up for an anatomical donation program.

 How do you make an anatomical donation or whole body donation?

 A body donation can be conducted at the time of death or can form part of a person’s last will and testament.
 You, as an individual, can decide to have your body donated to science, or the immediate next-of-kin can make that decision at the time of death if this is what the family wishes.
 If you want to donate your body, it is most important to let your family know your wishes, as time is of the essence for your donation to be accepted.

 It is a very straightforward process – you need to telephone a body donation program, and they will start the process.